 It may seem like a bit of overkill, but having experienced the frustration of having content change on me (often without my knowledge) – it’s worth the time to take these few steps.

 Do this as soon as you can after the page is published.
 I’m telling you from experience, it’s really easy to forget.

 While I’m usually a big proponent of free tools, I highly recommend buying Snagit for screencaps.
 It has a ton of features, including the ability to save long pages in a single capture.
-There’s a 15-day free trial, and if you end up loving it as much as I do, it’s reasonably priced at $49.95 US.
+There’s a 15-day free trial, and if you end up loving it as much as I do, it’s reasonably priced (less than $70 Canadian).